sanika79/Machine-Learning-problems/README.md

 Extract features from text data (e.g., TF-IDF, embeddings) Train a model (Logistic Regression, Decision Trees, or any other model) Evaluate performance using classification metrics

+Problem 2

+Problem Statement
+We will build a binary classification model to predict whether a customer will buy a product (target: 1 or 0) based on their age, income, city, education level, and job description.

+Pipeline Overview
+Load Data
+Preprocessing
+Handle missing values
+Encode categorical features
+Extract features from text
+Scale numerical features
+Train-Test Split
+Model Training
+Evaluation
+Deploying the Model for Prediction